Fabinout/fabinout.github.io/_drafts/2022-02-09-La Modern Monetary Theory.md

 la Monnaie défendent des systèmes de stabilisateurs automatiques de l'économie, par exemple des programmes de garantie de revenu.

-Some observers note that there is a surprising amount of vitriol hurled against MMT even by economists whose general thesis is in accord with MMT.
-For example, the mainstream brahmin of economics, Larry Summers, has long argued that the first world has entered a phase of “secular stagnation,”[^48] which requires high-levels of stimulus spending and the incurring of deficits to keep these aging economies from a long-term recession.49 This is precisely the argument of MMT, as discussed in the section above.
-Some political economy critiques of MMT involve the responses of governments to crises.
-First, they question whether the legislature and executive branches can act quickly enough to respond to an economic downturn.
-This is debatable, because the 2008-09 crises demonstrated strong government and central bank resolve to stimulate the economy somewhat quickly, although expecting a knee-jerk reaction may be unrealistic.
-Hence, there is strong MMT advocacy of automatic stabilizers such as a jobs guarantee program.

 [^1]: MMT is often described as “neo-chartalist” in that it speaks to the chartalist theory of the development of money.
 Chatalism proposes that states created money as a means of directing economic activity or paying for activities required as part of state-building (particularly militarily).
 This contrasts with the mythic concepts that have abounded in economics historically about “barter” as the origin of money.
 This myth has effectively been demolished by the anthropological literature, most notably in David Graeber’s magisterial work, Debt: the First 5000 Years.
 See Graeber, D. (2012).
 Debt: The first 5000 years.
 Penguin UK.